Cannes: Joaquin Phoenix Is an Action Hero Now, But He’s Keeping His Belly

 In part, that’s due to Phoenix’s reluctance to play any pistol-whipping action scene straight.
 “I’d come down the stairs with the gun,” he recalled, “and I was like, ‘Lynne, this is stupid.
 It’s like NCIS or something.’”
 But a story like this one demands a conventional third act where Joe bashes skulls in, confronts the big villain, and finally escapes with the girl … right?

-Phoenix and Ramsay spent weeks hashing out the film’s last twenty minutes, which were finally filmed near the end of the breakneck shoot.
+Phoenix and Ramsay spent weeks hashing out the film’s last 20 minutes, which were finally filmed near the end of the breakneck shoot.
 Neither was satisfied with the results.
 “It felt like all was lost,” said Phoenix.
 “We had shot something and I did a scene … oh God, it’s so hard to think about.”
 He shook his head.
 “It’s so embarrassing, it was just incredibly bad.”

 Ramsay went home that night and had what Phoenix called a “eureka moment,” returning to set the next day with a radical reconfiguration of the last act that turns the entire genre on its head.
 “That was exciting to me and so much fun, because it felt like we’d painted ourselves into a corner we couldn’t get out of,” Phoenix said.
 “She works so well under pressure, it’s amazing.
 I actually started to prefer when she thought her back was against the wall, and we kept that feeling going a lot because she’s just fucking brilliant in those moments.”